Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Equatorial embeddings and spatial geometry

 \section{Equatorial embeddings and spatial geometry}

-To provide a geometric visualization of the spatial curvature induced by the Kalb-Ramond-ModMax fields, we construct isometric embeddings of the equatorial plane ($\theta=\pi/2$, $t=\text{const.}$) into three-dimensional Euclidean space.
-Although such embeddings do not carry direct observational significance, they offer an intuitive representation of how the underlying spacetime geometry is deformed by the combined effects of Lorentz symmetry breaking and nonlinear electrodynamics.
+To provide a geometric visualization of the spatial curvature induced by the KR-ModMax fields, we construct isometric embeddings of the equatorial plane ($\theta=\pi/2$, $t=\text{const.}$) into three-dimensional Euclidean space.
+Although such embeddings do not carry direct observational significance, they offer an intuitive representation of how the underlying spacetime geometry is deformed by the combined effects of LSB and NED.

 The induced two-dimensional metric on the equatorial slice is given by